daniel-lima-lopez/Information-Retrieval-Example/README.md

  - Only funny if you own a dog: I think my dog must have a very cold nose.
 Every time it walks into a room, all the other dogs sit down.
 ```

-It is posible to perform more complex commands with the `Searcher` class.
+It is possible to perform more complex commands with the `Searcher` class.
 For example, the command *(computer or laptop) and (sad or amazing)* can be executed by parts with set operations:
 ```python
 from IR import Searcher